peeoke/TeamTopical/README.md

 **Provide step-by-step instructions so someone else can run your code and reproduce your results.
 Depending on your setup, include:**

-* How to clone the repository
-* How to install dependencies
-	pip install pandas numpy scikit-learn tensorflow
+* To run the notebook, install the following: pip install pandas numpy scikit-learn tensorflow

-* How to set up the environment
-* How to access the dataset(s)
-* How to run the notebook or scripts
+* The dataset is availiable through the kaggle competitions

 ---

 ## **🏗️ Project Overview**

-**Describe:**

 * Break Through Tech’s mission is to create an inclusive space for people from historically underrepresented backgrounds to gain experience in tech.
 This Kaggle competition aims to reduce bias in AI models aimed at identifying skin conditions.
 This competition allows for BTT students to use ML skills they have developed as a team in a competitive environment, with real world impact in creating more equality in the use of AI tools in healthcare.